-Originally from a farm near Victoria’s spectacular Otway Ranges, Doug Lang and his wife Cheryl spent years working their way through Queensland and the Northern Territory.
-“As long as you played footy you had a job the next day,” he says.
-But despite Doug’s steady employment, he recalls struggles with alcohol abuse and depression complicating their lives.
+Originally from a farm near Victoria’s spectacular Otway Ranges, Doug Lang and his wife Cheryl spent years working their way across Queensland and the Northern Territory.
+Despite Doug’s steady employment, he recalls struggles with alcohol abuse and depression complicating their lives.

 To reconnect with their wider family, Doug and Cheryl returned to their 50 acre property in Colac - a property that had been in Doug’s family since 1897.
 Inspired by one of his friends, he began an agroforestry project, planting a variety of native species to return the land to something like its original state.